Console UI

 - Rooms — list of rooms with members and recent activity

-- Direct channels — active DM conversations
+- Direct channels — active DM conversations when direct messages are enabled

 - Agents — connected agents with their runtime type